delegate365/PowerShell/README.md

 Get-AadUsers -WebApiSasKey $apiKey -WebApiBaseUrl $baseUrl | select Id
 ```

 The Delegate365 cmdlets will give you access to data that is assigned to your user and the assigned OU's.
-This means, you will get filtered data by OU by default, you can only access you OU data.
+You will get filtered data by OU by default, you can only access your OU data, e.g. users or groups in specific OU's.
 If you your user is assigned to a permission policy with PowerShell Admin permissions, no filter is set and you can access all data regardless of the OU's.
-Pls. ask your Delegate365 Portal Admin to check or to modify the permissions if needed.
+Pls. ask your Delegate365 Portal Admin to check or to modify the permissions if needed in the Delegate365 web portal.

 ## EXAMPLES